10 things agents should know about disclosing referral fees and commissions

-Letting agents are legally obligated to comply with consumer protection law when dealing with landlords and tenants, which includes disclosing all the fees they charge landlords, all the costs associated with letting a property for tenants.
+Estate and letting agents must comply with consumer protection law when dealing with landlords and tenants, which includes disclosing all the fees they charge landlords, all the costs associated with letting a property for tenants, as well as any commissions from referrals.

 - You need to provide your landlords with information about all of your fees that is full, accurate and not misleading, so your potential landlords know how much it will cost to use your services.
 All non-optional fees and charges should be set out up front.
 All of your fees should be quoted inclusive of VAT.